gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Eyes wide,
 Sindy pulled her arm back and let fly.
-The keyboard arced through the air end over end, bounced off Patience's outstretched third arm with a *clink!*, and came down corner-first on a button that looked no different from its neighbors.
+The keyboard arced through the air end over end, bounced off Patient's outstretched third arm with a *clink!*, and came down corner-first on a button that looked no different from its neighbors.
 Behind them,
 the door they had come through began to open.